 What is Autocratic Leadership?

-Authoritarian (or autocratic) leadership requires explicit power over an organization or group.
+The authoritarian (or autocratic) leadership model requires explicit power over an organization or group.
 For instance, during the decision making process, autocratic leaders rarely involve others.
 Due to high levels of isolated control, authoritarian leaders are commonly associated with dictators.
 While decisiveness is one of the strongest characteristics of authoritarian leadership, most companies with these leaders need a system of checks and balances that allows for a sustainable workplace.

 Although this management style gets a bad rap, “Autocratic or authoritarian leadership is sometimes necessary, especially in situations where rapid, decisive action is required under pressure,” says CEO of Tribe Builder Media, Danielle Sabrina, in an article for Entrepreneur.com.